 So, since I was in Pittsburgh for my family, it made me homesick for Pittsburgh.
-I was born and raised there, black and gold run through my veins.
+I was born and raised there.
+So yes, black and gold run through my veins.
 You can take the girl out of Pittsburgh, but you can not take the Pittsburgh out the girl.

 I have said it many times on here, a Pittsburgher living in Cleveland is interesting.
 Cleveland does try to copy Pittsburgh, but you will never get them to admit that, though.
 They have a restaurant here called Panini’s that has sandwiches that have slaw and fries on them.
-Just like the Original Primanti Brothers in Pittsburgh.
-Only it is not the same.
+It is just like the Original Primanti Brothers in Pittsburgh, only it is not the same.